Taco Bell: Middle East

 A Taco Bell opened in the United Arab Emirates in November 2008 in Dubai at the Dubai Mall.
 A fourth UAE location was also planned for Bawadi Mall in the city of Al Ain.
-As of February 2012, the locations at Dubai Mall, Deira City Centre, and Mirdif City Centre have all closed and Taco Bell has completely pulled out of the Emirati market.
-Taco Bell is still open in Kuwait and has not been pulled out ever since from the Kuwaiti market.
+The locations at Dubai Mall, Deira City Centre, and Mirdif City Centre have all closed and Taco Bell has completely pulled out of the Emirati market.
+Taco Bell is still open in Kuwait and has not been pulled out ever since from the Kuwaiti market, as the chain is franchised in this region by Kout Food Group.

 North America

 Canada

-Taco Bell has been present in Canada since 1981, with the first store opening in Windsor, Ontario.
+Taco Bell has been present in Canada since 1979, with the first store opening in Windsor, Ontario.
 There are currently Taco Bell locations in 7 of the 10 Canadian provinces: British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick and Nova Scotia.
 Taco Bell had operated in the province of Quebec for close to 15 years, however announced its withdrawal on January 6, 2022.
 For some time it was possible to order draft beer with one's order.
 Taco Bell offers free soda refills in its stores.

-On March 31, 2011, Priszm, owner of Taco Bell (Canada), went into bankruptcy protection in Ontario and British Columbia.
+On March 31, 2011, Priszm, who was the largest franchisee for Taco Bell locations in Canada, went into bankruptcy protection in Ontario and British Columbia.
 On May 6, 2011, Priszm Income Fund was delisted from the Toronto Stock Exchange for failure to meet the continued listing requirements.
-Since then, some Taco Bell restaurants have been closed down including those in Guelph, Hamilton, and Cambridge, Ontario among others.
+Since then, some Taco Bell restaurants have been closed down including those in Guelph, Hamilton, and Cambridge, Ontario, among others.